bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

 If you have a Seagate Central that has stopped functioning then it may be necessary to manually extract the data stored on the Central's internal hard drive.
-This document discusses how to accomplish this using a Windows 10 based system and software from Paragon.
-We then discuss some technical reasons why recovering data from a Seagate Central hard drive is particularly complicated, even in a Linux environment.
-We then present some very brief instructions on how to mount the Seagate Central drive under Linux.
+This document discusses how to accomplish this using a Windows 10 based system using software from Paragon and using a Linux system.
+We then discuss some deeper technical reasons why recovering data from a Seagate Central hard drive is particularly complicated and talk about the Seagate Central drive partitioning scheme.

 ## TLDNR - Windows
-* Connect the Seagate Central hard drive to an external USB hard drive reader
+* Connect the Seagate Central hard drive to a USB hard drive reader
 * Install and run "Linux File Systems for Windows by Paragon Software" on your Windows PC.
 * Put the Paragon tool into "Read-only" mode.
 * Connect the drive reader to your Windows machine